zenorocha/zenorocha.com/_posts/2013-01-09-most-active-contributors-on-github.md

 The first thing is, I'm not better than anyone.

-Just because I made 100 commits more than Linus, it doesn't make me a better contributor than him.
-Actually I could do 10,000 commits more than he and I would still not being a better contributor than him.
+Just because I made 100 commits more than Linus, it doesn’t make me a better contributor than him.
+Actually I could do 10,000 commits more than him and I would still not being a better contributor.

 The only thing that these numbers shows is: those people on the list put a lot of effort on open source using Github.